thomykay/dhbw-projectmanagement1/lesson 204 - personas, epics and stories/lesson 204 - slides.md

 3. Some Practice (Backlog Refinement)
    1. Your first Persona
    2. Your first (?)
 Epic... and respective Stories
-4. Each team: Share 3min the outcome of your backlog refinement
+4. Each team: Share 5min the outcome of your backlog refinement to a delegate
 5. Evaluation Feedback
-6. Checkout
+6. Expectations

 ---
 <!-- _backgroundColor: lightblue -->